Run a Benchmark

 • Pass@k table — one row per task with the unbiased HumanEval estimator: pass@k = 1 - C(n-c, k) / C(n, k).

-• Task details — per-task sections with a runs table, scoring check results, judge commentary (blockquoted), and any agent or preflight errors.
+• Task details — per-task sections with a runs table, invariant check results, judge commentary (blockquoted), and any agent or preflight errors.

 With --format=json (default), the output is the aggregated pass@k data only — suitable for machine consumption and before/after diffs.